exoad/exoad/README.md

   </li>
 </ul>
 <p>
-  Here are some other common things I have released as _public_:
+  Here are some other common things I have released publicly:
   <details>
     <summary>
       list them!